goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 As you see each node in the `web` group reports the successful execution and the actual result - here "pong".

-## Step 2.4 - Listing Modules and Getting Help
+## Listing Modules and Getting Help

 Ansible comes with a lot of modules by default.
 To list all modules run: